-The "RH," "Restoration Hardware," "RH Modern," "RH Baby & Child," "RH Teen," "Waterworks," and "Waterworks Studio" trademarks, among others, are registered or are the subject of pending trademark applications with the United States Patent and Trademark Office and with the trademark registries of several foreign countries.
+The "RH," "Restoration Hardware," "RH Interiors," "RH Modern," "RH Outdoor," "RH Baby & Child," "RH Teen," "RH Beach House," "RH Ski House," "RH Rugs" and "Waterworks," and "Waterworks Studio" trademarks, among others, are registered or are the subject of pending trademark applications with the United States Patent and Trademark Office and with the trademark registries of several foreign countries.
 Each of our trademark registrations is perpetually renewable provided that we use or continue to use the trademarks in commerce in the particular geographic market and for the goods or services covered by the registration.
-In addition, we own many domain names, including "restorationhardware.com," "rh.com," "rhmodern.com," "rhbabyandchild.com," "rhteen.com," and "waterworks.com" and others that include our trademarks.
+In addition, we own many domain names, including "rh.com," "restorationhardware.com," "rhmodern.com," "rhbabyandchild.com," "rhteen.com," "rhbeachouse.com," "rhskihouse.com," "waterworks.com" and others that include our trademarks.
 These domain names are perpetually renewable.
-We own design patents or pending applications to protect the ornamental appearance of several of our products.
-These design patents are valid for 14 years from the date of issuance.
+We own design patents or pending design patent applications to protect the ornamental appearance of several of our products.
+These design patents are valid for 15 years from their date of issuance.
 We own copyrights, including copyright registrations or pending applications, for our website and for several of our Source Books.
 We believe that our trademarks, design patents, and copyrights have significant value and we vigorously protect them against infringement.